Skip to main content

 Direct Cardiovascular Actions of GH Secretagogues

-Research indicates that GH secretagogues may exert effects on the that are independent of GH itself.
+Research indicates that GH secretagogues may exert effects on the cardiovascular system that are independent of GH itself.
 GHS binding sites have been identified directly on cardiomyocytes and vascular tissue.
 This suggests these peptides can have direct actions on the heart and blood vessels.
 Some studies have pointed towards potentially beneficial effects, including:

 • Vasodilation ∞ Some GHS can cause blood vessels to relax and widen, which may help lower blood pressure and improve blood flow.